karimelmel/karimelmel.github.io/_posts/2020-09-25-cloudformer-review-part-1.markdown

 https://nvd.nist.gov/vuln/detail/CVE-2020-8184
 https://nvd.nist.gov/vuln/detail/CVE-2020-8161

+Besides that, there is not much interesting in the instance and I can't find any evidence o.
+It does however happen to contain all the source code, dependencies and logs for the service.

-## Architecture
+## Next steps
-Looking into the cloudformer directory, I find all the code and a README file which helps me better understand the architecture.
+Looking into the cloudformer directory, I find all the code and a README file which helps me better understand the architecture, I also get access to all the source code.

 ```
 |   `-- tasks